- Department of Health Professions

 School(s): Health Sciences & Physical WellnessMCC Program Code: DA01

 This one-year dental assisting program prepares graduates for entry-level employment within the dental industry.
 Students are taught to perform chairside assisting, related laboratory and office procedures and all delegable expanded functions permitted by the State Education Department.
 Instruction includes lectures/laboratory coursework, hands-on clinical experience and formal clinical internships.

-The program is accredited by the Commission on Dental Accreditation of the American Dental Association, 211 East Chicago Avenue, Chicago, IL, 60611; phone (312)440-4653, and is registered with the State Education Department.
+The program is registered with the State Education Department.
 Graduates will be eligible to take the National Certification Exam offered by the Dental Assisting National Board or a New York State specific certification exam.

 Recommended preparation includes high school chemistry and biology.
 Admission requirements include CPR for health professionals (adult, child and infant CPR - no on-line courses), a high school diploma or high school equivalency, and CPR certification.
 ESOL and Transitional Studies courses must be completed prior to matriculation.

 Admission to this program is conditional upon meeting medical requirements, clearance of existing problem(s), and ability to meet technical standards (physical demands) of the program.